-- The group Medicaid provider identification number (PID) (assigned by eMedNY at the time of enrollment as a group); and - The Medicaid PID of the individual doula who provided the service. - The place of actual service must be entered if the group is enrolled with multiple service locations.
+- The group National Provider Identifier (NPI) number; and - The NPI of the individual doula who provided the service. - The place of actual service must be entered if the group is enrolled with multiple service locations.

 If a doula is submitting claims as an individual doula, they are required to have rendered the service, certify as such, and utilize their individual provider number.